grace-notes/website/contents/topics/reversionism.md

 Reversionism is a simple means of explaining that there are degrees of failure in the Christian life, just as there are degrees of success.

-*_Reversionism and Carnality._*
+# Reversionism and Carnality

 Reversionism must be distinguished from carnality.

-Carnality is an absolute which describes the believer out of fellowship with God and in a state of sin under the control of the sin nature,
+Carnality is an absolute which describes the believer out of fellowship with God and in a state of sin under the control of the sin nature, Rom.
+7

-Rom 7

 Reversionism is relative.
 It is a relative state of apostasy and decline described by the various categories of retrogression.
 In reversionism, you are perpetually carnal.